Marriage in pre-Islamic Arabia: Marriage by Mahr

 Marriage by Mahr was the standard marriage practice.
-These marriages consisted of the groom or groom's father paying the bride an amount, indicating that he's capable of supporting her financially after the marriage.
-"Mahr", to marry them.
-Mahr is very important in Islamic marriage.
-Allah has used the word "faridah" for it.
-It means something fixed, decided and obligatory.
+These marriages consisted of the groom or groom's father paying the bride, or Wali (guardian), (usually the bride's father), an amount, known as the Mahr, indicating that he was capable of supporting her financially after the marriage.
+With the spread of Islam, Mahr became Fard ("obligatory") in Islamic law.
+However, while pre-Islamic Arabia typically did not give the Mahr to the bride and instead her Wali (guardian), Islam decreed for it to be in possession of the wife (unless she trusts her Wali to keep it safe).

 Marriage by capture

-Marriage by capture, often taking place during times of war, marriage by capture occurred when women were taken captive by men from other tribes and placed on the slave market of Mecca.
+Marriage by capture, often taking place during times of war, occurred when women were taken captive by men from other tribes and placed on the slave market of Mecca.
 From the slave market these women were sold into marriage or slavery.
 In captive marriages men bought their wives and therefore had complete control over them.
-Women in these marriages had no freedom and were subjected to following their husband's orders and bearing his children.
+Women in these marriages had no freedom and were subjected to following their husbands' orders and bearing their children.
 These women became their husbands' property and had no right to divorce.